What it means

 -

-Misconception: MMM removes judgment: A senior operator still has to interpret the findings through strategy, market context, sales capacity, and product reality.
+Misconception: MMM removes the need to think: Someone still has to interpret the findings through strategy, market context, sales capacity, and product reality.